malikrajat/rm-image-slider/README.md

 An Angular responsive image slider with lightbox popup.
 Also support youtube and mp4 video urls.
 It is leazy loading and heigly optimized with standalone component.

-(Compatible with Angular Version: 17)
+(Compatible Till Angular Version: 19)

 ## Features!